mondoohq/cnquery/README.md

 ## Distribute queries across your fleet with private query packs

 You can create and share query packs using the Registry in the Mondoo Console.
-The Registry a secure, private environment in your account where you store both Mondoo query packs and custom query packs.
+The Registry is a secure, private environment in your account where you store both Mondoo query packs and custom query packs.
 This lets you use the same query packs for all assets.

 To use the Registry: